 Yog Temple is a center where we live spirituality and strive for the universal healing of our clients.
 We work at all levels and combine different health practices like Yoga, Ayurveda, and energetical healing into a holistic approach.
 We are not a western medicine clinic, nor do we use such methods of healing.

 What does Yog Temple mean?

 Nipun and Leni met in India and jointly led the Indian Yog Temple in Goa and the Himalayas.
-After a few years, the desire to bring the secrets of yoga to Austria was born.
-Therefore they opened Yog Temple Austria in 2017, where yoga and alternative healing methods are practiced.
+After a few years, the desire to bring the secrets of Yoga to Austria was born.
+Therefore, they opened Yog Temple Austria in 2017, where yoga and alternative healing methods are practiced.

 Founder of Yog Temple, Reiki Master, CYT 500 with YAI

-Anna-Lena was born in Austria, in the middle of the Alps.
+Leni was born in Austria, in the middle of the Alps.
 There she also spent her youth building a close relationship with nature.
 At the age of 18, she began practicing shamanism.
-Later, other methods of healing such as psychoanalytic kinesiology and reincarnation therapy were added.
+Later, other methods of healing such as psycho-energetical kinesiology and reincarnation therapy were added.
 In India Leni was taught the teachings of Yoga by Chidanand C. Bubanale.
 She also deepened her knowledge of Ayurveda under Dr. Vinesh Bandekar.
-With her work she wants to increase the well-being of her clients and achieve a deeper understanding of illness.
+With her work she wants to increase the well-being of her clients and achieve a deeper understanding for illness.
 Disease always keeps a message ready for us.
 We must learn to understand them and change our lifestyle accordingly.
 Then nothing stands in the way of a long, fulfilled and healthy life.